 As mentioned above, there are many different types of cameras for a commercial truck that can be convenient by providing a view to truck drivers that they normally wouldn’t have.
 They should not, however, be the only view to use when backing up or turning.

 Turning your head while using the side mirrors, review mirror, and back-up / side view camera, greatly improves visibility and reduces the potential for accidents caused by blind spots of truck and semi truck.

 So, what do you think about this post?
 Has it helped you figure out what types of cameras you prefer for you?

-Kocchi’s backup camera systems for trucks help to eliminate blind spots with complete visibility of 360° coverage, if you’re not sure what to choose or would like to learn more, contact us and tell us more about your needs.
+Kocchi’s 4G LTE Dashcam system is Cloud connected which helps to eliminate blind spots with complete visibility of 360° coverage and recording, if you’re not sure what to choose or would like to learn more, contact us and tell us more about your needs.